breck7/scrollsdk/langs/stamp/readme.md

     // Expand a stamp to disk
     new stamp(`file hello-world.txt`).execute()

+## How to use Stamp with other languages

+A Stamp file is a simple declarative file.
+It should be straightforward to write a Stamp "library" (really, 2 functions should suffice), in other languages.
+If you do that, please send a PR with a link so we can direct people without nodejs to other implementations.

 ## About

 Stamp is an alternative to zip files for sharing a small